eltiffster/ENGL508Notebook/Week 2/week2.md

 * [Discovery of DNA's molecular structure](https://en.wikipedia.org/wiki/DNA) by Watson and Crick in 1953, becomes conceivable that we could, eventually, alter humans on a molecular level

 ####Politics
+* Belief in transcending normal human condition by altering/enhancing intellectual, physical and psychological capabilities
+  * linked to ideas of genetic enhancement, artificial intelligence, the technological singularity
+  * transitional to posthumanity
 * Technological determinism: technology does not exist in a vacuum outside of social determination, nor will it automatically result in better quality of life for all of humanity
 * Appeal to evolution, biology smacks of eugenics
 * Always a "he"